Gridless Full-Space DOA Estimation for STAR-RIS-Assisted Wireless Systems: Conclusion

 \section{Conclusion}

-This paper studied full-space DOA estimation in STAR-RIS-assisted ISAC systems using a FRI formulation.
-By exploiting STAR-RIS reflection/transmission coupling, we developed two gridless recovery schemes: an efficient approach tailored to the element-wise uniform regime and a more general method that remains applicable under element-wise nonuniform energy splitting.
-Both schemes combine structured denoising via a proximal-gradient iteration with alternating projections and subsequent DOA retrieval through annihilating-filter root finding.
-We further derived the ZZB to benchmark performance limits, and numerical results demonstrate reliable full-space coverage and consistent gains over grid-based baselines, while highlighting degradation near grazing angles and under strong nonuniformity.
+This paper investigated gridless full-space DOA estimation in STAR-RIS-assisted ISAC systems by exploiting the FRI structure induced by the coupled reflection/transmission mechanism of the metasurface.
+Two recovery schemes were developed: an efficient algorithm tailored to the element-wise uniform energy-splitting regime, and a more general paired-lifting method that remains applicable under element-wise nonuniform settings.
+Both schemes combine structured low-rank denoising via PGD with alternating projections onto a block-Hankel matrix set, followed by DOA retrieval through AF root finding.
+Sufficient local stability conditions on the PGD step-size and the lifting parameter were established.
+A Ziv-Zakai bound was also derived for the coupled full-space sensing model, accounting explicitly for the cross-subspace coupling induced by simultaneous transmission and reflection, and used to benchmark the absolute performance limits of the proposed methods.